-1. The community and voluntary sector as a whole should continue to invest in research in volunteering, especially in understanding what motivates people to volunteer and what barriers they face.
+1. The community and voluntary sector as a whole should continue to invest in research in volunteering, including ways to make volunteering inclusive and accessible to everyone on their terms..

 The voices of the volunteering sector, from frontline volunteers to key stakeholders, provide an invaluable source of information about the state of the sector.
 Those who manage volunteers need support to create enabling environments for all volunteers to participate and thrive.
 Organisations should continue to campaign for access to funding, resources, and data.